brittanynicole7/home_sales/README.md

 - Create a Spark DataFrame for the dataset.
 - Create a temporary table of the DataFrame.
 - Create a query that returns the average price, rounded to two decimal places, for a four-bedroom house that was sold in each year.
-- Create a query that returns the average prcie, rounded to two decimal places, for a home that has three bedrooms and three bathrooms.
+- Create a query that returns the average price, rounded to two decimal places, for a home that has three bedrooms and three bathrooms.
 - Create a query that returns the average price of a home with three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet for each year built rounded to two decimal places.
 - Create a query that returns the view rating for the average price for homes that are greater than or equal to $350,000 rounded to two decimal places.
 - Create a cache of the temporary "home_sales" table.
-- Run the query again with the cached temporary talb and compute the run time.
+- Run the query again with the cached temporary table and compute the run time.
-- Create a partition of the home sales dataset by the "data_built" field and read the formatted parquet data.
+- Create a partition of the home sales dataset by the "date_built" field and read the formatted parquet data.
 - Create a temporary table of the parquet data.
 - Run the query again and compute the run time.
 - Uncache the "home_sales" temporary table.